Can't Hold Us

 "Can't Hold Us" is a song written and performed by American hip hop duo Macklemore & Ryan Lewis featuring American singer Ray Dalton, originally released on August 16, 2011, as the second single from the duo's debut album The Heist (2012).

 The song was a sleeper hit, gaining more attention in 2012 and 2013.
 In May 2013, it reached number one on the Billboard Hot 100, making it their second number-one hit in the United States.
 It is also their third consecutive number-one single in Australia.
 The music video was nominated for Best Music Video at the 56th Annual Grammy Awards in 2014.
 The song was also listed as "The Most-Streamed Song of 2013" by Spotify.

 Composition

-The song runs for 4 minutes and 18 seconds and is in the key of E minor, with a fast tempo of 146 beats per minute.
-The song features tribal percussion, with samples from Dave Clark Five’s Bits and Pieces.
+The song runs and is in the key of E minor, with a fast tempo of 146 beats per minute.
+The song features tribal percussion, with samples from "Bits and Pieces" by English rock band The Dave Clark Five.